Asastry1/finsim/README.md

 ## Introduction
 -------------
 ### The  Oil Industry
-There activities of the Oil and Gas (O&G) industry are split into three major components: upstream, midstream, and downstream.
-This report is concerned only with the upstream segment of the industry in the production of crude oil from onshore reserves.
-The search for oil, exploration, as well as the extraction of the oil from the ground, production, are the major functions of upstream production of crude oil.
+The activities of the Oil and Gas (O&G) industry are split into three major components: upstream, midstream, and downstream.
+This report is concerned only with the upstream segment of the industry, specifically in the production of crude oil from onshore reserves.
+The search for oil, exploration, as well as the extraction of the oil from the ground, production, are the major functions of upstream sector of crude oil.
 The exploration for reserves is carried out with seismic sensors that can scan swatches of land in 2d or 3d.
 This strategy is especially cheap and effective over water as a boat with the sensor can easily position and maneuver to cover large amounts of ground.
 On land this task is more difficult with a ground team needing to set up the technology at multiple consecutive locations to gather the required data.
 Depending on the terrain, this can be a time consuming and expensive task.
-Once this data is analyzed, and indicates the presence of hydrocarbons at a mineable depth, the next step is to to take samples of the area that is being prospected.
-Based on the data collected, a model is built for the quantity of oil in the ground (original oil in place) in the sampled area.<br><br>If the ground samples indicate a presence of hydrocarbons with suitable geological conditions, an exploratory well is drilled to the depth of the reserve.
-This task can be extremely expensive, and can vary greatly in the time taken to complete.
-As this is generally done by specialized drilling firms due to the cost and difficulty of transport of the drilling rigs, the O&G company generally only takes the risk of not finding oil but sometimes is also liable for worker safety and other factors depending on contract specifics.
-During and after the drilling process, samples are being taken from the extracted rock and reserve if oil is found.
+Once the data is analyzed, and indicates the presence of hydrocarbons at a mineable depth, the next step is to to take samples of the area that is being prospected.
+Based on the data collected, a model is built for the quantity of oil in the ground reserves of (original oil in place) the sampled area.<br><br>If the ground samples indicate a presence of hydrocarbons with suitable geological conditions, an exploratory well is drilled to the depth of the reserve.
+This task can be extremely expensive and can vary greatly in the time taken to complete.
+As this is generally done by specialized drilling firms due to the cost and difficulty of transporting oil rigs, the O&G company generally only takes the risk of not finding oil but sometimes is also liable for worker safety and other factors depending on contract specifics.
+During and after the drilling process, samples are taken from the extracted rock and reserve if oil is found.
 These are used to increase the accuracy of the reserve estimation and to gain a better understanding for the nature of the rock, reserve, and many other geological features that determine the ability to produce from the well.
-If all these factors are analyzed and indeed positive, the firm moves forward to drill a production well.
-Oftentimes, many wells are drilled in the same oilfield, but for the sake of this model the assumption of one well being drilled is taken for simplicity.
+If all these factors are analyzed and indeed positive, the firm moves forward to drill a production well after conducting extensive engineering and design studies.
+Oftentimes, multiple wells are drilled in the same oilfield, but for the sake of this model the assumption of one well being drilled is taken for simplicity.
 It is possible to extend this model to multiple wells.
-Once the production well is drilled, a steel casing is fitted to maintain the integrity of the well with a specialized valve secured to the top.
+Once the production well is drilled, a steel casing is fitted to maintain the integrity of the hole with a specialized valve secured to the top.
 From this stage, crude oil production begins.<br><br>
-The next stage in the process is reffered to as the *midstream*.
-This includes the transportation and storage of the recovered crude product from the upstream operation to the downstream.
+The next step in the process is reffered to as the *midstream*.
+This includes the transportation and storage of the recovered crude product, linking the upstream operation to the downstream.
 Refining and point of sale operations are the bulk of the downstream business.<br>

 ### Goals and Narrative for the Proposed Model

 This paper and accompanying Python model are designed to simulate the profitability of the exploration, production, and sale of crude oil from an O&G firm's risk management standpoint.
 The location of Texas for E&P was chosen due to the availibilty of data and the large market for "light, sweet crude", benchmarked by the West Texas Intermediate commodity spot price traded out of Cushing, Oklahoma.
 This largely eliminates transportation and storage costs, however the model does allow for this to be included despite it being upstream focused.
 The current state of the model makes assumptions for the entire process from a time before any work is started, however it would most effectively be used when assumptions are updated on an ongoing basis with real values as work is carried out. <br><br>
 The firm is looking to drill a single well in Texas after being tipped off to possible oil reserves.
 They will simulate the entire process of exploraton and production to understand the present value and risks of the project.
 As the firm is from Europe, their knowledge of the U.S. market is naive so they have decided to utilize Monte-Carlo simulation for all major parameters with conservative values to understand whether they are interested in investing.
 They are very concerned about the recent collapse in crude prices as well as the very large cash outlay required to undertake any E&P venture.
+There have however been positive signs in Texas as production values continue to rise.
+Additionally, they plan on selling the oil on a Mercantile Exchange rather than going through the trouble of carrying out midstream or downstream work.
+They also have decided, against risk managements advice, to not hedge their production with WTI futures.
+They are also only interested in a project that can generate profits within 5 years of begining the exploration process.
+<br><br>
+*All dollar values calculated in \$1,000s except prices of barrels of oil*

 ## Modeling the Profitability of Oil Exploration
 -------------

 ### Exploration Costs Pre-Discovery of Hydrocarbons
-Costs for on-shore seismic methods are estimated to be between \$8,000 and $50,000 per square kilometer depending on the terrain and the quality of method used to perform the scanning operation.
+Costs for onshore seismic methods are estimated to be between \$8,000 and \$50,000 per square kilometer depending on the terrain and the quality of method used to perform the scanning operation.
 In the case of Texas, the flat land and low-risk environment suggests a cost on the lower end of the range.
 As this price derives its value from a number of underlying factors such as manpower, movement and lease of equipment, number of days required, a triangular distribution was chosen.
 An additional \$500 per kilometer was added to include the cost of processing.
 Finally, a second triangular distribution for the analysis of the data was added.
 This distribution was once again chosen as the cost of the analsysis is based on the terrain, equipment used, and challenge of interpretation.
 The stated range of \$100,000 - \$1,000,000 includes values from the most simple output, to the most challenging.
 As Texas is a desert with minimal surface features such as mountains or other major geological feautures, a low cost is realistic.
 However, due to a lack of experience in the industry, a conservative mode of \$500,000 was chosen.
 The time spent on this stage is not factored into the overall project duration as it is only after this stage that the commitment to drilling the exploratory well is taken.
 Before this decision is made, the following models would need to be re-run with the actual cost of the initial study included.

 ```python